achrafsouk/fast-secure-ecommerce-demo/README.md

 ![](docs-images/screenshot.png)

 In this page, you can find details on the architecture of the application, how to deploy it, and the different suggested test scenarios.
-Note that these test scenarios cover a small percentage of the capabilities offered by AWS Edge Services.
+Note that these test scenarios cover a small percentage of the capabilities offered by AWS edge services.